Food Network for Ethical Trade

 We're working to ensure ethical trade in global food supply chains.

-The Food Network for Ethical Trade (FNET) was established in 2016 by a number of major UK food companies to improve human rights in global food supply chains through a common approach to managing ethical trade.
+The Food Network for Ethical Trade (FNET) was established in 2016 by a number of major UK food companies.
 We aim to support members to identify, manage and respond to global food supply chain ethical trade risks, to improve the food industry’s understanding of ethical trade, to identify and facilitate collaboration opportunities, to promote trust and to build a forum for sharing issues and best practice.

-We currently have 45 members – food suppliers, brands and retailers who are working to develop their collective capacity to make change in their supply chains.
+We currently have 55 members – food, beverage and horticulture suppliers, brands and retailers who are working to develop their collective capacity to make change in their supply chains.

 FNET Human Rights Engagement Video